Hidden Challenges of Becoming a Transaction Coordinator You Need to Know Before Starting

 Some agents may not check their emails regularly or fail to provide necessary documents on time.

-You might need to remind or chase agents while maintaining professionalism.
+It may be necessary to remind or chase agents while maintaining professionalism.

 Balancing assertiveness with diplomacy is necessary to keep clients happy and transactions on track.